foundation/foundation-sites/README.md

 ## Documentation

-Foundation uses [Assemble.io](http://assemble.io) and [Grunt](http://gruntjs.com/) to generate it's [documentation pages](http://foundation.zurb.com/docs).
+Foundation uses [Assemble.io](http://assemble.io) and [Grunt](http://gruntjs.com/) to generate its [documentation pages](http://foundation.zurb.com/docs).
 Documentation can also be run from your local computer:

 ### View documentation locally